bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f16"></a> 16 Reserve manifestation / item
 [Back to functions list](#functions)

-The reserve function combines the following core functions:
+The reserve function, if successfully executed, causes an LMS to perform a number of consequential actions to create, delete or modify various entity records.
+These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
+Depending upon the precise circumstances, some or all of the following entity record creation, modification or deletion actions might be performed by an LMS:

--   Unless this is a confirmation or cancellation of reservation, retrieve the patron, item and/or manifestation records to check the patron’s status and ensure that reservation is permitted and to check for any applicable fees.
+-   Unless this is a confirmation or cancellation of reservation, the LMS would retrieve the patron, item and/or manifestation records to check the patron’s status and ensure that reservation is permitted and to check for any applicable fees.

--   If reservation is to proceed, create a reservation record for the specified patron and manifestation or item.
-If cancelling a reservation, search for and either delete or modify the reservation record.
+-   If reservation is to proceed, the LMS would create a reservation record for the specified patron and manifestation or item.
+If cancelling a reservation, the LMS would either delete or modify the corresponding reservation record.

--   If fees apply, create a charge record for the applicable fee.
-If cancelling a reservation, search for and either delete or modify the charge record.
+-   If fees apply, the LMS would create a charge record for the applicable fee.
+If cancelling a reservation, the LMS would either delete or modify the corresponding charge record.

--   Modify the manifestation or item record to add a reference to the reservation record.
-If cancelling a previous reservation and deleting the associated reservation record, remove any reference to this record from the associated manifestation or item record.
+-   The LMS would modify the manifestation or item record to add a reference to the reservation record.
+If cancelling a previous reservation and deleting the associated reservation record, the LMS would remove any reference to this record from the associated manifestation or item record.

--   Modify the patron record to update patron status and the number of items on loan and (optionally) add a reference to the reservation record.
-If cancelling a previous reservation and deleting the associated reservation record, remove any reference to this record from the patron record.
+-   The LMS would modify the patron record to update patron status and the number of items on loan and (optionally) add a reference to the reservation record.
+If cancelling a previous reservation and deleting the associated reservation record, the LMS remove any reference to this record from the patron record.

 #### Request